LIFESPAN CALL FOR SMALL EQUIPMENT PURCHASES AND TRAVEL GRANTS, AUTUMN 2019

 List of grant recipients:

-Alex Dickens, Turku Centre for Biotechnology, University of Turku
+Alex Dickens, Turku Bioscience Centre, University of Turku

 Moving and installation costs of Hamilton pipetting robot